Brownfield land: United Kingdom

+The UK government has recognised the ecological importance of brownfield sites and has afforded some protection to such habitats through the United Kingdom Biodiversity Action Plan.
+The Creekside Discovery Centre in Deptford, London is an urban wildlife centre encompassing brownfield habitats.

 United States

 United States estimates suggest there are over 500,000 brownfield sites contaminated at levels below the Superfund caliber (the most contaminated) in the country.
 While historic land use patterns created contaminated sites, the Superfund law has been criticized as creating the brownfield phenomenon where investment moves to greenfields for new development due to severe, no-fault liability schemes and other disincentives.
 The Clinton-Gore administration and US EPA launched a series of brownfield policies and programs in 1993 to tackle this problem.

 Redevelopment

 Valuation and financing

 Acquisition, adaptive re-use, and disposal of a brownfield site requires advanced and specialized appraisal analysis techniques.
 For example, the highest and best use of the brownfield site may be affected by the contamination, both before and after remediation.
 Additionally, the value should take into account residual stigma and potential for third-party liability.
 Normal appraisal techniques frequently fail, and appraisers must rely on more advanced techniques, such as contingent valuation, case studies, or statistical analyses.
 A 2011 University of Delaware study has suggested a 17.5:1 return on dollars invested on brownfield redevelopment.

-A 2014 study of EPA brownfield cleanup grants from 2002 through 2008 found an average benefit value of almost $4 million per brownfield site (with a median of $2,117,982).
+A 2014 study of EPA brownfield cleanup grants from 2002 through 2008 found an average benefit value of almost $4 million per brownfield site (with a median of $2.1 million).

 To expedite the cleanup of brownfield sites in the US, some environmental firms have teamed up with insurance companies to underwrite the cleanup and provide a guaranteed cleanup cost to limit land developers' exposure to environmental remediation costs and pollution lawsuits.
 The environmental firm first performs an extensive investigation generally in the form of desk studies and potentially further intrusive investigation.